 - What questions will be asked?

-The survey is split into three versions for; primary, secondary and post 16 settings.
+The survey is split into four versions for; Lower Key Stage 2 (Years 3 & 4) Upper Key Stage 2 (Years 5 & 6), Secondary (Years 7, 8, 9, 10, 11) and Post 16 settings (Years 12, 13, 14+).
 The questions that your child will be asked will be tailored to their age group, to prevent inappropriate questions being asked to students that should not be asked about certain topics.
 It asks children and young people questions about their health and wellbeing, and about their school/education setting in order to gather their honest views and opinions on these significant topics.
 The questions include topics around experiences during lockdown, bereavement, mental health and support during lock down and when returning to school.

 This data can then be used to target specific interventions to improve areas of life for children and young people.
 It can also be used to highlight where settings are performing well.